Estadio La Cartuja

 On March 14, 2024, the president of Andalusia, Juanma Moreno, presented renderings showing the appearance of Estadio La Cartuja after redevelopment (updated plans for the redevelopment of the other Andalusian candidate, Estadio La Rosaleda, were also shown on the occasion).

-What does the concept for the redevelopment of Estadio La Cartuja entail?
+What does the concept for the reconstruction of Estadio La Cartuja entail?

-The presented design involves some adjustments to the exterior, but the most important change is the removal of the athletics track, the lowering of the pitch and bringing the stands closer to the playing field.
-The extension of the stands will increase their capacity to 70,000 people (together with boxes, press seats, etc., it will be a total of 75,000 seats).
+The most important change to be undergone by Estadio La Cartuja is the elimination of the athletics track, the lowering of the pitch and the construction of additional stands in the lower part, closer to the playing field.
+The expansion of the stands will increase their capacity to 70,000 people.

-When will the redevelopment of Estadio La Cartuja be carried out?
+When will the reconstruction of Estadio La Cartuja be carried out?

 What does the redevelopment of Estadio La Cartuja have to do with Betis' plans?

-The plans for Estadio La Cartuja conflict with the previously announced project to redevelop Estadio Benito Villamarín.
-Betis had intended to start modernizing their stadium in the summer of 2024, which would have seen them move to La Cartuja for two years.
-However, as the redevelopment of La Cartuja is planned, Betis has announced a postponement of the redevelopment of its facility, which according to the new schedule is expected to begin in early 2025 and be completed in early 2027.
+Plans for Estadio La Cartuja conflicted with the previously announced project to redevelop Estadio Benito Villamarín.
+Betis had intended to begin modernizing its stadium in the summer of 2024, and as a result was scheduled to move to La Cartuja for two years.
+Since the redevelopment of La Cartuja was planned, Betis announced the postponement of work at its facility (it will be carried out between 2025 and 2027).

 What other stadium projects are underway in Seville and across Spain?